-IHT Affordability Covenants
+IHT Affordability Covenants Explained

-1. We hold a Right of First Refusal that requires the homeowner at the time of resale to first offer to sell the property to IHT at the Maximum Resale Price (MRP).
-If IHT declines to exercise its right of first refusal, then the homeowner may resell the property to another IHT-qualified applicant at or below the MRP.
+IHT holds a Right of First Refusal to purchase the property at the Maximum Resale Price (MRP).
+If IHT declines to exercise its Right of First Refusal, then the homeowner may sell the property to another IHT-qualified applicant at or below the MRP.

-4. The Maximum Resale Price is not the price the property is to be sold for, but the maximum amount that it can be offered for.
+The Maximum Resale Price is not the price the property is to be sold for, but the maximum amount that it can be offered for.
 The seller can sell the property for less than the Maximum Resale Price, but not more.

 Does the Maximum Resale Price formula work?
 Yes.
 In seven re-sales since 2011, all have sold at or below the Maximum Resale Price as calculated in the formula described above.